Meitei ritual songs: Yakeiba

-Who used to protect her parent's field from wild birds.
+Who used to protect her parents' field from wild birds.

 The song is performed daily in the early morning by a professional singer accompanied by the pena, a traditional string instrument.
 It is used to awaken the king or as a morning prayer during the Lai Haraoba festival, with variations in the opening lines depending on the context.
 The composition features short lines of seven syllables, a caesura after the fourth syllable, and the use of alliteration with soft consonants, contributing to its formal aesthetic qualities.

 Yakeiron

 Yakeiron (ꯌꯥꯀꯩꯔꯣꯟ) is a category of Meitei ritual song that serves a similar function to Yakeibā, and is often associated with the call of a bird.
 While it lacks the extensive geographical scope and elaborate imagery characteristic of Yakeibā, it is distinguished by its expression of profound human emotion.
 The songs in this category emphasize internal sentiment over descriptive detail, contributing to their role in ceremonial and reflective contexts.